twse/random-stuff/README.md

 This file includes data files and registry keys for all FontCreator versions.

 ## Protest pages
 These pages are available in four versions.
-Thanks to [Norman De Forest](http://www.chebucto.ns.ca/~af380/Profile.html) for inspiring me to create the pages (see his index page for the descriptions).
-His own protest page is the index page and are available in seven versions.
+Thanks to Norman De Forest for inspiring me to create the pages.

 * **Web page not available** (Old Android browser) - The original page has the Android logo at the top.
 The link refers to a page at the **@Macarlo Networks, Incorporated** site (using http protocol, i.e. for use with nonsecure websites) however the company closed its business and the domain expired on July 2013.
 * **Cannot find server** (Internet Explorer 6 - Windows XP RTM, SP1 and SP2) - This page uses javascript links.
 Default encoding tag and HTML color setting removed.